sayali05/SayaliThakare/README.md

 About Me

-Software Developer dedicated to improving skills through hands -on learning and development work.
-Proficient in HTML5, CSS, JavaScript, and other programming languages.
-Eager to contribute technical expertise and drive innovation in a challenging role.
+FullStack Developer dedicated to improving skills through learning and development work.
+Proficient in HTML, CSS, JavaScript, and other programming languages.

 Languages and Tools